 Our resident couple, Nat and Ewan were both raised in Africa and were exposed to the African bush from an early age.
 Their respective parents shared a love of wildlife and as such, most holidays were spent camping in various surrounding countries and visiting their National Parks.
 Their engaging personalities endear them to friends and visitors alike.
 Together they make a formidable team which is reflected in the atmosphere at the Lodge and the pleasure it brings to so many guests.

 After their African childhood, they both graduated from universities in the UK after which they each decided to make their life back in Africa.
 Their knowledge and love of the bush is evident as soon as you meet them.
-They now have two young children, Mana and Max, who are enjoying a relatively unusual childhood in Lower Zambezi where they learn to recognise the sounds of hippo and hyena instead of sheep and cattle.
+They now have three young children, Mana, Max and Sophie, who are enjoying a relatively unusual childhood in Lower Zambezi where they learn to recognise the sounds of hippo and hyena instead of sheep and cattle.